 Unstable Riverbanks: Ground can erode underneath, and breakaway without warning.
 If you’re standing on it, you can get swept away.

 Don't Swim at Boat Ramps: Currents can quickly drag someone underwater or downstream.

 Conditions will change day by day: As the weather heats up or cools down, snow will melt at a different pace creating ever changing river conditions.

-Always Wear a Life Jacket: This is NOT the year to skip wearing a life jacket!
+Always Wear a Life Jacket: Life jackets save lives!
+Even strong swimmers should wear one.
 Life jackets are available to borrow for free at many boat ramps thanks to the Save-A-Life Jacket Program.

 Use Proper Equipment: Using pool toys and inner tubes on the river is putting your life at risk.
 Use equipment designed for the river, sub-standard equipment will not protect you from river hazards.

 Enjoy the River Sober: Rafting impaired puts your life at risk.